quantumgc/Skyrmions3D.jl/docs/src/making_skyrmions.md

 Note: By convention the "bang" character `!` at the end of function means it is a _modifiying function_.
 So we are modifiying `b_3_tet_skyrmion`, not creating a new skyrmion.
+Indeed, every non-trivial skyrmion defined using Skyrmions3D is constructed this way: first creating a vacuum skyrmion on some underlying grid, then giving it some structure through a modifying function.

 The [`make_rational_map!`](@ref) function tries to estimate the degree of the rational map and warns us that it is doing so.
 Note that we can explicitly set the baryon number with the keyword argument `baryon = B` if it doesn't choose the baryon number you were expecting.